SzumisKarp/TicTacToe/README.md

 ## Features

-- Play against a friend or an intelligent bot.
+- Play against an intelligent bot.
 - Smart bot using the minimax algorithm.
 - Keep track of scores for Player X and Player O.
 - Reset the game with a "Play Again" button.